EwanGilligan/GF2Matrix/README.md

 ## Curent Functionality
   * Basic matrix operation of matrices up to 64*64
-  * computation of Rank
+  * Computation of Rank

 ## To add:
+  * Further optimisations.
-  * Support for larger matrices
+  * Support for larger matrices.
-  * More complex operations, such as LUP Decomposition and Guassian Elimination
+  * More complex operations, such as LUP Decomposition and Guassian Elimination.

 ## Dependancies:
   * Cython